diodesign/diosix/README.md

 while maintaining a strict focus on safety, security, and robustness.

 Diosix is designed to be self-contained and simple to install.
-It includes a privileged Root Virtual Machine (Root VM) for managing the host hardware and orchestrating other guest workloads.
+It includes a privileged Linux-based Root Virtual Machine (Root VM) for managing the host hardware and orchestrating other guest workloads.
 While currently focused on 64-bit RISC-V, the codebase is structured to allow for future ports to other architectures.

 For a deeper dive into the hypervisor's design, see the [background information](docs/background.md) documentation.